Key Stages 1 and 2

 'Teachers will move children on through our star banded books as and when they feel pupils are both fluent and showing good comprehension at the current star banding.
 See attached document for explanations of the star banding'.

-In the early stages children are encouraged to write about their own.
+In the early stages children are encouraged to write about their own experiences.
 Children are encouraged to see writing as a process and we expect them to develop skills of drafting their work to become independent writers.
 We encourage them to be creative in story writing and poetry and they learn to write for different purposes.

 Handwriting and presentation are important skills in the later stages.